falcon4fun/IptablesBanScript/README.md

 1) if they exist on your FW by running `modprobe -l | grep "ip_\|xt_set" | sort`
 2) if they are already loaded `lsmod | grep "ip_\|xt_set" | sort`

 Some theory (scroll down if you understand):
 Let's imagine we have a router in this case with NAT.
 Iptables has 3 main chains: input, forward and output.
 1. If the external client sends the packet to router, the packet goes in Input chain
 2. If the external client sends a packet to somewhere inside NAT (machine behind the router), the packet hits in the Forward chain.
 Forward chain works with input and output packets of NATted clients
-3. If our computer behind router sends a packet, the packet hits Output chain Quite an easy?
+3. If our computer behind router sends a packet, the packet hits Output chain

+Quite an easy?
 So, we need to work with Input and Forward chains for this task.

-Tomato firmware have some rules by default with some my open ports.
-As an example:
+Tomato firmware have some rules by default with some open ports
 ```
 iptables -L -n -v --line-numbers
 Chain INPUT (policy DROP 64 packets, 4258 bytes)